CaenJones/ChromeSEC/README.md

 - /background.js
 - /manifest.json
 - /generated_background_page.html

-Admins then can then blacklist these pathways by going to **Menu > Devices > Chrome > Settings** and then to **URL Blocking**.
-Now go through your list of managed extensions and add the biggest filenames found on crxviewer (1000 kb or above) + the files listed on the list.
-A working example would be like `chrome-extension://extension_id_here/filename`.
-You should be able to find your users installed extensions on the **chrome://extensions** page.
+Admins can then blacklist these pathways by going to **Menu > Devices > Chrome > Settings > URL Blocking**.
+Then go through your list of managed extensions and locate the biggest files with the crxviewer (1000 kb or above) + the files shown above.
+A working entry would be: `chrome-extension://extension_id_here/filename`.
+All extensions and their ID's can be located at **chrome://extensions**.

-To prevent further exploitation, admins should also block all extension management pages at `chrome://extensions/?id=YOUR_EXTENSIONS_ID_HERE` by going through and adding the individual IDs.
+To prevent further exploitation, admins should also block all extension management pages at `chrome://extensions/?id=YOUR_EXTENSIONS_ID_HERE`.

 ## Disabling Developer Access
 Users can access developer features through the Chrome extensions menu, which could potentially affect security and web filtering.
 Because of this, administrators may want to disable these features from Google  Admin.